smsohan/smsohan.github.com/source/_posts/2014-06-02-hosting-a-hands-on-session-lessons-learned.markdown

 ## Scheduling Breaks

-Because this was a 3 hour session, and I believe my attention span cannot be stretched beyond 40 mins, the 3 hour session was chuncked as follows:
+Because this was a 3 hour session, and I believe my attention span cannot be stretched beyond 40 mins, the 3 hour session was chunked as follows:

 1. Chunk 1
   __08:45 - 09:00:__ __Played a techno music__ to set the tone as people are entering the room,